nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `addStudent n/NAME e/EMAIL s/STUDENTNUMBER [u/GITHUB USERNAME] [r/REPO NAME] [t/TAG]...`

-* Github link will only be shown if both `GITHUB USERNAME` and `REPO NAME` are specified.
+* GitHub link will only be shown if both `GITHUB USERNAME` and `REPO NAME` are specified.
 * `STUDENTNUMBER` must consist of a character, followed by 7 digits, followed by another character.
   Case of character does not matter.
 * If only either `GITHUB USERNAME` or `REPO NAME` are specified, the data will still be saved but not shown.
-* If the same person is edited and the remaining empty data field is entered, a proper Github link will be shown.
+* If the same person is edited and the remaining empty data field is entered, a proper GitHub link will be shown.

 Examples:
 * `addStudent n/John Doe e/johnd@example.com s/A0123456B u/user r/ip t/friends t/owesMoney` adds John Doe to the list
-  and displays a confirmation output with a proper Github link
+  and displays a confirmation output with a proper GitHub link
-* `addStudent n/John Doe e/johnd@example.com s/A0123456B u/user` adds John Doe to the list and displays a confirmation output without a proper Github link, but storing the `GITHUB USERNAME` in memory nonetheless.
+* `addStudent n/John Doe e/johnd@example.com s/A0123456B u/user` adds John Doe to the list and displays a confirmation output without a proper GitHub link, but storing the `GITHUB USERNAME` in memory nonetheless.

-### Delete a student: `deleteStudent INDEX`

-Deletes the specified student from the student list.

-Format: `deleteStudent INDEX`

-* Deletes the person at the specified `INDEX`.
-* The index must refer to the index number shown in the displayed students list.
-* The index and week number must be a positive number: 1, 2, 3…

-Examples:

-* `students` followed by `deleteStudent 1` removes the 1st person in the students list.

 ### Edit a student : `editStudent`